PaulTestaBrown/pols1600_site/content/home/syllabus.md

 This course is designed to support an inclusive learning environment where diverse perspectives are recognized, respected and seen as a source of strength.
 It is my intent to provide materials and activities that are respectful of various levels of diversity: mathematical background, previous computing skills, gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 Toward that goal:

 - If you have a name and/or set of pronouns that differ from those that appear in your official Brown records, please let me know!
-- If there are things going on outside of class that are affecting your performance in class, please don't hesitate to talk to me or if you'd prefer to speak to some
+- If there are things going on inside or outside of class that are affecting your performance in class, please don't hesitate to talk to me, provide anonymous feedback through our course survey, or [reach out](https://www.brown.edu/academics/college/speak-academic-dean) to one of Brown's Academic Deans.
-- If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
-I want to be a resource for you.
-Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns).
-If you prefer to speak with someone outside of the course, Dean Bhattacharyya, Associate Dean of the College for Diversity Programs, is an excellent resource.